Heidi is one of four sisters who maintain a close relationship with each other despite busy schedules and family life.

-My fist playmates were my siblings.
+My first playmates were my siblings.
 Before I had other friends, my sisters were there to play with, fight with, and share secrets with.
 Once school started, I found other friends, but my sisters were always home afterwards.
 They were the people I spent the most amount of time with until I went to college.

 When I was away at college, it was hard to be away from my sisters, but we stayed in touch.
 Years later, after we each started our own families, it became more challenging to stay connected.
-Even though we are each very busy, we know it is important to maintain our family bond, and we have developed a few ways to keep in contact with each other that I would like to share with you:
+Even though we are each very busy, we know it is important to maintain our family bond, and we have developed a few ways to keep in contact with each other that I would like to share with you.

 - Regular Phone Calls

 - Writing Letters

 - Girls' Night In

 - Family Dinners

 By talking regularly to each other, you share news, but more importantly, you listen to your sister's voice.
 Her tone tells you if she is tired, stressed, bursting with bottled-up news, or pissed off.
 How she is talking is usually more important than what she is saying and would not be relayed in a text.